Can You Mix DOT 3 and DOT 4 Brake Fluid?

 Can You Mix DOT 3 And DOT 4?
-Best Ever Explanation…
+[Find Out Now]

 Table of Contents

-Tell Me The Difference Between DOT 3 And DOT 4 Brake Fluid?
+What is the Difference Between DOT 3 And DOT 4 Brake Fluid?

-DOT 4 Brake Fluid
+DOT 4 Brake Fluid:

 DOT 4 brake fluids were designed to reduce the number of parts used in braking systems.
 This oil-based compound is used in all modern vehicles and is compatible with ABS and silicon antifreeze systems.
+DOT 4 fluids are normally made with a mixture of glycol and borate.

 The substance also offers lower viscosity levels, which means it can flow more easily and doesn’t leave a deposit on the piston surfaces when it comes into contact with them.